 From a very profitable zinc and lead mining town, the town is now a transit point for people going to the north or south of the country.
 Lead and zinc deposits were discovered in 1902.

 Originally, the town was known as Broken Hill, named after a similar mine in Australia.
 The mine became one of the biggest mines before the advent of copper mines on the Copperbelt.
-It has an estimated population of about 202, 914 (as of 2010) and is the capital of the central province.
+It has an estimated population of about 208,000 (as of 2011 Census) and is the capital of the central province.
 The broken hill town became known as Kabwe in 1966.
 Fossil bones (skull) and primitive implements were discovered in 1921 during mining operations.
 The bones became known as Rhodesian man or by other two names as Broken hill man and the 'Kabwe Cranium'.

 The mine is now being used by small scale miners with no capacity to run it on a full scale basis.
 These miners are extracting metals from old tailings in what has been found to be one of the worst polluted places in the world, mostly because of heavy metals like lead and zinc.